How to propose a new course in CBS

 - Obtain approval from your Departmental Curriculum or Undergraduate Committee and Department Head.
 Work with your departmental DUGS throughout the process.

-- Once approved, your departmental DUGS emails the new course proposal form and course syllabus to the EPC Chair who is currently Stu Goldstein.
+- Once approved, your departmental DUGS emails the new course proposal form, course syllabus, and evidence of consultation to the EPC Chair who is currently David Kirkpatrick.
 EPC meets once per month and it’s usually on the third Friday of the month.
 Prior to EPC meetings, the agenda is sent to members along with any documents to be discussed at the meeting including course proposals and syllabi.